Angkor Wat: Central structure

-The temple stands on a terrace raised higher than the city.
+The temple stands on a raised terrace within the walled enclosure.
 It is made of three rectangular galleries rising to a central tower, each level higher than the last.
-The two inner galleries each have four large towers at their ordinal corners (that is, NW, NE, SE, and SW) surrounding a higher fifth tower.
-This pattern is sometimes called a quincunx and represents the mountains of Meru.
+The two inner galleries each have four large towers at their ordinal corners (that is, North-west, North-east, South-east, and South-west) surrounding a higher fifth tower.
+This pattern is sometimes called a quincunx and is believed to represent the mountains of Meru.
 Because the temple faces west, the features are set back towards the east, leaving more space to be filled in each enclosure and gallery on the west side; for the same reason, the west-facing steps are shallower than those on the other sides.